Collaboration Surface

 What Roundtable grows into

-• Discord and Signal adapters built on the same room model
+• Discord is live on the same room model as Telegram; Signal is still staged